Charlie Tuna

-Arthur W. Ferguson (April 18, 1944 – February 19, 2016), known professionally as Charlie Tuna, was a radio personality and television host based in Los Angeles, California.
+Arthur W. Ferguson (April 18, 1944 – February 19, 2016), known professionally as Charlie Tuna, was an American radio personality and television host based in Los Angeles, California.

 Career

 Radio

 At age 16, Tuna began working at his hometown's radio station, KGFW.
 Then, he went to work at KLEO in Wichita, Kansas, for a year with the air name "Billy O'Day".
 He then worked for KOMA Radio in Oklahoma City in 1966, where he took over the "Charlie Tuna" pseudonym from Chuck Riley, who had used it for one show the week before Tuna's arrival.
 Tuna then moved on to WMEX in Boston for the first 9 months of 1967.

 In late 1967, KHJ in Los Angeles offered Tuna the 9 to noon slot, where he debuted on Thanksgiving Day 1967.
 On February 9, 1971, he had just begun his morning show at 6:00 a.m. when the San Fernando earthquake occurred.
 In early 1972 he did mornings at KCBQ in San Diego (during the original presentation of "The Last Contest") and later that year became one of the original DJs at KROQ AM, a new Top 40 station (formerly Country KBBQ).
 In 1973 he moved to KKDJ as program director and morning personality.
 He presided over its 1975 call-letter change to KIIS, and broadcast the first show at KIIS-FM as it began its AM/FM simulcast.
 He also worked at KTNQ, KHTZ (later KBZT), KRLA, KIQQ, (K100), KODJ (later KCBS-FM), KMPC, KIKF, and KLAC.

 He worked at KBIG 104.3, where he hosted a long-running morning show Charlie Tuna in the Morning which aired from 5 to 10 am.
 His last full-time morning show aired on September 17, 2007, when the station flipped to a non-rhythmic-based adult contemporary format, as 104.3 My FM.
 He returned to radio February 9, 2008, when he became the weekend personality on Los Angeles oldies station K-Earth 101.
 CBS on August 27, 2015, began downsizing their stations in Los Angeles, at which point Charlie moved on to expand his syndicated radio business with CharlieTunaSyndication.com.